Psychotherapy in Birmingham:

 Intensive, Structured Sessions

-Below, you’ll find a clear overview of what to expect when working with me, including your role in the process and how we will collaborate to create measurable, lasting change through intensive, science-based high-performance therapy and coaching.
+Below you will find an overview of what to expect when working together, including your role in the process and how the work unfolds.

-Intensive, Structured 120-Minute Psychotherapy Sessions for professionals under pressure.
+Intensive, Structured 120-Minute Psychotherapy Sessions for people under pressure.

 Jump to...